gsmatth/shooters-log/README.md

   * Authorization Header
     * `Bearer <response token from signin>`

-The matches will be returned in JSON format once a user's token is verified.
+An array of matches will be returned in JSON format once a user's token is verified.
 The individual match objects will contain the properties of a match.
-All matches will have the same values for all properties with the exception of the "matchNumber" and the "_id" properties.
+All matches will have the same values for properties with the exception of the "matchNumber" and the "_id" properties.

 Example response:
   ```